ycforward/omnibus_converter/README.md

   - Calculator input with smart formatting and no redundant expression box for currency
   - Large number formatting with thousand separators
 - **Favorites**: Star your favorite currencies for quick access
+- **Remembers Last-Used Units**: All converter types remember your last-used units and value for a seamless experience
 - **Real-time conversion**: Results update as you type
 - **Caching**: Exchange rates are cached for 1 hour to minimize API calls

 ## UI/UX Highlights

 - **Modal Unit Selection**: Tap the unit name to open a modal bottom sheet for easy unit changes
-- **Value Display**: Unit name appears at the top of each value box; symbol/abbreviation is shown inline and lighter before the value
+- **Value Display**: Unit name appears at the top of each value box; symbol/abbreviation is shown inline and lighter before/after the value as appropriate
 - **Feedback Banners**: Green popup banners provide clear feedback for actions like refreshing rates or starring favorites
 - **No Overlap**: Layout is carefully designed to avoid overlap and ensure readability, even for large numbers
 - **Consistent Experience**: All converter types share a unified, modern look and feel